 - Knowledgable staff

 Well that’s just to name a few.
 For a bigger selection and more detailed guide of the best restaurants

 Most visitors stay at resorts in Ka’anapali or Kapalua which is 10-20 minutes north of Lahaina.
-If you want to keep costs down and be able to walk to town there are a few places I’d recommend staying.
+If you want to keep costs down and be able to walk to town here are a few places I’d recommend to stay in Lahaina.